krakenjs/spud/README.md

 Spud
 ====
-Convert content bundles to and from different formats, including .properties, .json, etc.
+Load and convert content bundles to and from different formats, including .properties, .json, etc.

 API
 ---